puzzle/ansible-training/content/en/docs/01/01/_index.en.md

-echo "This is my Ansible Techlab repo" > README.md git add README.md git commit -m "first commit" git push --set-upstream origin main
+echo "This is my Ansible Techlab repo" > README.md git add README.md git commit -m "first commit"
 ```

 {{% /details %}}

 ### Task 3

-* In Task 2 of Lab 1.0 you created ssh keys for the user ansible
+* In Task 2 of Lab 1.0 you created ssh keys for the user ansible on controller node
 * Show the content of the ssh public key
-* In the Gitea GUI, navigate to the `Settin`s` of your user
+* In the Gitea GUI, navigate to the `Settings` of the user `ansible`
-* Then go to the `SSH / GPG Keys` tab of the `Settings`
+* On the right side chose the `SSH / GPG Keys` tab
 * Click the `Add Key` button
 * Set `ansible@<yourname>-controller` as `Key Name` and paste the content of your public key in the `Content` field of the GUI
 * Click `Add Key`